Stimulus Check Calculator - CAAF Act vs. HEALS Act vs. HEROES Act

 The CAAF Act is the second alternative proposal for a second stimulus check round.
 The CAAF Act provides different amounts for individuals and dependents than either HEROES Act or the first stimulus payment.
 The eligibility for checks was expanded - even if you did not qualify for a check back then, you may get one now.

 An extension of the enhanced unemployment benefit.
-You can use our unemployment benefit comparison calculator to check how much you'd receive according to each of these bills.
+You can use our unemployment benefit - HEALS vs. HEROES calculator to check how much you'd receive according to each of these bills.

-Another round of the PPP loans for small businesses, farmers and ranchers.
+Another round of the PPP (Paycheck Protection Program) loans for small businesses, farmers and ranchers.

 Multiple additional relief packages and assistance programs - for example, the HEROES Act proposes a forgiveness of student loans.

 Similarities between the HEROES Act, the HEALS Act and the CAAF Act